callumhackett/callumhackett.github.io/studio-notes.md

 # description: # in blog index, HTML meta and social media snippets
 image: /assets/images/social/studio_notes.jpg # path to an image for social media shares, AR 1.9:1, typically 1200x630, begin with /
 social_image_alt: Studio Notes by Callum Hackett # description of the social image
-# comments: true # uncomment for a Disqus thread
+# comments: true # uncomment for a Disqus thread; post dates and page titles should be unique and unchanged
 ---
 *<a href="https://www.callumhackett.com/feed.xml">Link to posts feed</a> (for your reader of choice)*